Skip to content

 Zoloft Black Box Warning

-The black box warning for Zoloft states that the use of sertraline (Zoloft) can increase the risk of suicidal thinking and behavior in young adults, adolescents, and children.
-It’s important to speak with a doctor if you or someone you know is taking Zoloft, as they can help weigh the risks and benefits of this medication.
+The black box warning for Zoloft states that sertraline (Zoloft) can increase the risk of suicidal thinking and behavior in young adults, adolescents, and children.
+Confer with your doctor if you or someone you know is taking Zoloft, as they can help weigh the risks and benefits of this medication.

 Inform your doctor or pharmacist of your medical history before taking this medication, especially of: bleeding issues, liver disease, seizure disorder, thyroid disease, personal or family history of glaucoma, and personal or family history of bipolar/manic-depressive disorder (angle-closure type).